Local Offer Q&A

 - How will both you and I know how my child is doing and how will you help me to support my child’s learning?

 Children’s progress and development is monitored mainly by the child’s key person and reviewed by management, to ensure they are continuing to make progress through the Early Years Foundation Stage.
-Each child’s development is recorded in a Learning Journey, which is used to show the child’s progress linked to the EYFS and identifying how we can plan for the next step.
+Each child’s development is recorded on our online journals through Tapestry, which is used to show the child’s progress and links to the EYFS.

 Assessment systems are in place such as the 2 year old progress check and twice a year we invite you in to attend Parents Evening where we produce a written report on your child’s development through the seven areas of the Early Years Foundation Stage, discuss their learning journey with you and plan together the next steps to plan for to continue your child’s progress.
 We use these opportunities to discuss strategies that can be put into place to support your child to move on and achieve these next steps.
 Any parents with children with Individual Education Plans (IEPs) also have additional meetings with the SENCO where we discuss the child’s progress through their targets, their development at home, what next steps are to be put in place and the different strategies to be used to achieve these and any new advice from outside professionals to be implemented.

-We are a very welcoming and happy nursery , with strong relationships with our families.
-We have daily opportunities when you are welcome to tell us of your child’s progress and gives opportunities for two way communication between us.
-Information is displayed in our main hall and entrance area.
-Which details what theme the children’s learning is currently focusing on and a list of learning intentions and activities are displayed enabling you to further support your child’s learning.
+We are a very welcoming and happy nursery, with strong relationships with our families.
+We have daily opportunities when you are encouraged to share with us your child’s progress and gives opportunities for two way communication between us.

 - What support will there be for my child’s overall well-being?